 General Assembly Meetings (GA) must be held at least once a year.
 This legal obligation can sometimes be problematic, especially during this pandemic where large gatherings are prohibited.

 These events are difficult to postpone and sometimes require a quorum (minimum number of votes represented for the meeting to be held).

 Forced to go through a virtual or hybrid meeting, some companies are lost when it comes to organizing their GA.

 Before you start thinking about the format of your event and the features you want to use, think about your goal!
 Does your GA require a quorum?
 Are you going to take advantage of this opportunity to communicate with your members or delegates?

 - If your quorum is already reached through pre-voting or proxies to the president, then the issue is more about communication.
 Your General Meeting will allow you to renew contact with your members and to communicate with your prospects.

-You will then need to create an event website and various email invitation or invitation campaigns to communicate effectively with your contacts.
+You will then need to create an event website and various email invitations or invitation campaigns to communicate effectively with your contacts.
 For this type of event, nothing is better than a video broadcast via a film studio.
 For smaller budgets, you can opt for your webcam or your videoconference room.
-In addition, you can use content sharing tools to broadcast adopted and rejected resolutions.
+In addition, you can use content-sharing tools to broadcast adopted and rejected resolutions.

 - If your GA requires a quorum, it is imperative to think of a device that will allow you to reach it!